-Pedestrians rely on crosswalks to give them safe passage across streets, expecting that drivers will respect the white lines that give them a path from curb to curb.
-The law is almost always on a pedestrian’s side when it comes to traffic accidents involving motor vehicles hitting a pedestrian, especially when the person on foot had the common sense to use the designated crosswalk.
-Yet regardless of the law, thousands of pedestrians are killed every year and even larger numbers are injured, many within those magic white lines.
+Pedestrians rely on crosswalks to give them safe passage across streets, expecting that drivers will respect the painted lines that outline a path from curb-to-curb.
+The law is almost always on a pedestrian’s side in traffic accidents involving motor vehicles hitting a pedestrian.
+Law enforcement usually determines the person on foot has the right-of-way when in a designated crosswalk.
+Yet regardless of the law, thousands of pedestrians are killed every year, and even more are injured while crossing within those magic painted lines.

 Rosenfeld Injury Lawyers LLC helps people injured in Chicago crosswalk accidents get compensation for their injuries.
 Our lawyers are dedicated to your success and only charge a fee when we recover compensation for you from a driver or party responsible for your accident.
-We offer free cases reviews and our lawyers are happy to meet with you at our office or your home.
+We offer free case reviews, and our lawyers are happy to meet with you at our office or your home.

 Illinois Law Protecting Pedestrians In Marked Crosswalks

 Although most urban crosswalks are outlined at intersections, there do not need to be painted lines to make an area a crosswalk.
-Designated, marked crossing places and most intersections are considered to be crosswalks.
+Designated crossing places and most intersections are crosswalks.
 According to the Illinois Vehicle Code, a crosswalk is defined as:

 That part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the highway measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway, and in the absence of a sidewalk on one side of the highway, that part of the highway included within the extension of the lateral line of the existing sidewalk to the side of the highway without the sidewalk, with such extension forming a right angle to the centerline of the highway;

-- Vehicles may not pass another vehicle that is stopped for a pedestrian in a crosswalk.
+- Vehicles may not pass another vehicle that has stopped for a pedestrian in a crosswalk.

-- Whenever there are stop signs, flashing red signals or a clearly marked crosswalk, vehicles should yield right-of-way to pedestrians crossing (as set forth in Section 11-904).
+- Whenever there are stop signs, flashing red signals, or a clearly marked crosswalk, vehicles should yield the right-of-way to pedestrians crossing (as set forth in Section 11-904).

 Laws Do Not Prevent Accidents Where Pedestrians Are Injured or Killed By Inattentive Drivers

-It is important that crosswalk accident victims have a personal injury lawyer on their side to ensure that they receive adequate and fair compensation to cover all their expenses.
-In circumstances where the driver flees as in a hit-and-run accident or does not have adequate insurance to cover all the damages, an experienced car accident lawyer can help victims pursue claims against their own insurance company for uninsured or under-insured motorist claims.
+Crosswalk accident victims must have a personal injury lawyer on their side to ensure that they receive adequate and fair compensation to recover their expenses.
+In some circumstances, the driver flees in a hit-and-run accident or does not have adequate insurance to cover all the damages.
+In these cases, an experienced car accident lawyer can help victims pursue claims filed with their insurance company for uninsured or under-insured motorist claims.